mozilla/bug-handling/_policies/triage-bugzilla.md

 ---
 layout: default
 title: Triage for Bugzilla
+description: Triage Process for Firefox Components in Mozilla-central and Bugzilla
 ---
-# Triage Process for Firefox Components in Mozilla-central and Bugzilla

 ## Expectations